 This bill caused a lot of panic in the online poker industry, and caused other major online poker rooms, such as the then online giant, Party Poker, to pull out of the US market.
-Within a few days, Full Tilt Poker (along with PokerStars) broke their silence stating that they would not be leaving the US market and planned on fight for online poker and the rights of US poker players.
+Within a few days, Full Tilt Poker (along with PokerStars) broke their silence stating that they would not be leaving the US market and planned on fighting for online poker and the rights of US poker players.
 Organizations such as the Poker Player Alliance were formed to try and lobby for poker being a game of skill instead of luck, stating that poker should not be included with other casino gambling games, such as slots and roulette.

 Over the next few years, Full Tilt Poker would continue to increase their numbers in a race with their only major competitor, PokerStars.
-During this time, they would release many innovative software and game features, such as Rush Poker, which was a form of poker which allowed players to play up to 4 times as fast as regular poker games.
+During this time they released many innovative software and game features, such as Rush Poker, which was a form of poker which allowed players to play up to 4 times as fast as regular poker games.
 They also continued increasing their marketing budget, hosting live poker shows such as Poker After Dark, Late Night Poker, Million Dollar Cash Game, and more.
 In January of 2008, Full Tilt Poker would host peak traffic around 70,000 users.
 By January of 2011, this was up to 210,000 users.

 Everything came to a stand still on April 15, 2011, which has been dubbed Black Friday.
 The Department of Justice seized the domains of various online poker rooms, including Full Tilt Poker and PokerStars, charging them with violating the UIGEA, money laundering, and bank fraud.
 The DOJ indictment mentioned 11 people total, including Ray Bitar (former CEO of Full Tilt Poker) and Nelson Burtnick (former Full Tilt Poker executive).
 Shortly after, Full Tilt Poker stopped accepting US players for real money.
 They still kept real money games going for those outside of the US, however.